Hello! Thanks so much for taking the time to stop by while I share about myself.

 Dominique resides on the Lower Eastern Shore in Salisbury, Maryland.
 She is a Commissioner for the Maryland Commission on Disabilities and a Kindness Commissioner for Kind SBY.
 She serves on Salisbury’s Disability Advisory Committee, Salisbury’s Parks and Recreation Committee, Salisbury’s Arts and Entertainment District Board and Water’s Edge Museum’s Advisory Committee.

 What a gift to share myself, my life, and my words with you.
 Thank you.

 Photo ID: Dominique is a white Italian woman in a pink manual chair.
 She is wearing a pink hoodie, black leggings, black Vans, gray socks, and a hair wrap.
 Her hair is in a bun.
 Her arms are crossed, she is smiling at the camera.
 The background behind her says “Ocean, City MD”; it’s a mural

 Hi, there!
 I’m Dominique.
 Most people call me Dom.

 I’m an Italian American woman who hopes her life brings you joy.
 I love sharing my life here through photos and words.
 You can connect further with me on Instagram.

 I’m always doing some kind of craft (check and use my hashtag #AdaptiveCrafting) or looking online for craft supplies coupons.
-I’m a big believer in coffee.
+I’m a big believer in British tea.
+I am no longer a coffee person.
+My dear uncle was right.
+It was a fad.
+Alas.
 I love snail mail, history, and creative outlets.